geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Wpmed** [00:07:28]
 Yeah, yeah, we can do that.
 Actually, we do this puppeteer style of testing for EfficientNet.
-So when WEBGPU tests run, there is an EfficientNet build and it tests it in the browser.
+So when WebGPU tests run, there is an EfficientNet build and it tests it in the browser.
 So we can do stuff like that.

 **Geohot** [00:07:42]